Southeast Asia Travel Tips: In Conversation with Jessica Winstead

 My absolute favorite part of Thailand was in Chiang Mai, when we got to ride elephants and pet tigers, although I found the elephants to be a much more fulfilling adventure since a lot more interaction was involved, and they felt more at peace being kept in their natural habitat.
 We also watched a Muay Thai tournament with a local boy who didn’t speak any English, but who had a great time beating us at Connect Four.

-Then it was off to Vietnam, where we landed in Hanoi and made our way South to Hoi An, where we finally stayed at the only non-hostel we booked, the Golden Sand Resort.
+Then it was off to Vietnam, where we landed in Hanoi and made our way South to Hoi An.
+We finally stayed at the only non-hostel we booked, the Golden Sand Resort.
 This relaxed small town on the beach really made us Southern California girls feel at home.
 We biked through town during the day, swam in the ocean and fed our hunger with salty fresh seafood.

 We ended our trip in Saigon, which didn’t disappoint us with endless nightlife and an energy level akin to New York City.
 Two of my girlfriends are Vietnamese and speak the language fluently, which made this leg of our trip easier and more enjoyable, since communication wasn’t such an issue.